The 10 Most Common Causes of Truck Accidents

 3. Improperly Loaded Cargo

 Improperly loaded cargo can also lead to a variety of issues, including cargo shift, unbalanced weight distribution, and overloaded trailers.
-These problems can lead to accidents, and even worse, they can cause cargo to spill onto the road, which can create additional hazards for other drivers.
+These problems can lead to accidents, and even worse, they can cause cargo to spill onto the road, creating additional hazards for other drivers.

-Determining what the proper load was can be important to determine what was the cause of the crash.
-Additionally, if another company was responsible for loading the vehicle and did so improperly, this may be an additional defendant to consider.
+Determining the proper load is an important step in determining the cause of the crash.
+Additionally, if another company was responsible for loading the vehicle—and did so improperly—this may be an additional defendant to consider.

 5. Aggressive Driving

-Aggressive driving is a common cause of truck accidents.
-This type of behavior includes speeding, tailgating, weaving through traffic, and failing to use a turn signal when changing lanes.
-These actions can create hazardous road conditions and increase the risk of a collision.
+Aggressive driving includes speeding, tailgating, weaving through traffic, and failing to use a turn signal when changing lanes.
+These actions can create hazardous road conditions and increase the risk of semi truck accidents.

 6. Poor Weather Conditions